Skip to content Skip to sidebar Skip to footer

 Inorganic pigment stain

 Inorganic pigmented stain is a stain that uses a mixture of inorganic pigments to form its color.
 Inorganic pigments are made from mineral that are grounded to a certain subtlety.
 Minerals that have a certain delicacy is then mixed with a resin as a binder and then dissolved in a solvent to be used as stain.
-Some inorganic pigments are widely used in wood finishing industry are: titanium white, carbon black, chromate yellow, red oxide, burnt siena, raw umber, van dyke brown, etc.
+Some inorganic pigments are widely used in wood finishing industry are: titanium white, carbon black, chromate yellow, red oxide, burnt sienna, raw umber, van dyke brown, etc.

 The inorganic pigments have different properties; overall he has higher cover ability, less bright and less transparent than the dye pigment (the stain for wood finishing) The particles of the inorganic pigment are relatively large size so it can not form a solution as the dye stain but merely a suspension.
 The pigment will settle after it is left for awhile.
 A consistent agitation is required at its application to produce a stable coloration.